pygame/pygame/readme.txt

    Also many thanks for people creating games and putting them on the pygame.org website for others to learn from and enjoy.

+   Lots of thanks to James Paige for hosting the pygame bugzilla.

    Also a big thanks to Roger Dingledine and the crew at SEUL.ORG for our excellent hosting.

    Dependencies